disruptiveio/TropoVBX/INSTALL.markdown

 # Step 4b: Connect to Tropo
 During the install process, you will be prompted for your Tropo credentials.
 You can obtain your Tropo login information from [Tropo.com](https://www.tropo.com/).
 If you don't have a Tropo account [register for a free developer account](https://www.tropo.com/account/register.jsp).

+# Step 4c: Connect to VoiceVault
+During the install process, you will be prompted for your VoiceVault credentials.
+You can obtain your VoiceVault credentials information from www.voicevault.com.
+If you don't have a VoiceVault account register for a free developer account.
+VoiceVault is optional and adds Voice Biometric authentication for password resets.

 # Step 5: Login
 Navigate to the URL of your OpenVBX installation and login using the account you created during the installation.
 Once you're logged in you'll be able to add users and groups to your new phone system.
 You can also add devices, provision phone numbers, configure voicemail, and design call flows.